AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export class RequestParameterBuilder {
     constructor();
-    addApplicationTelemetry(appTelemetry: ApplicationTelemetry): void;
-    addAuthorizationCode(code: string): void;
-    addCcsOid(clientInfo: ClientInfo): void;
-    addCcsUpn(loginHint: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addApplicationTelemetry(appTelemetry: ApplicationTelemetry): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addAuthorizationCode(code: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addCcsOid(clientInfo: ClientInfo): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addCcsUpn(loginHint: string): void;
-    addClaims(claims?: string, clientCapabilities?: Array<string>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addClaims(claims?: string, clientCapabilities?: Array<string>): void;
-    addClientAssertion(clientAssertion: string): void;
-    addClientAssertionType(clientAssertionType: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addClientAssertion(clientAssertion: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addClientAssertionType(clientAssertionType: string): void;
     // (undocumented)
     addClientCapabilitiesToClaims(claims?: string, clientCapabilities?: Array<string>): string;
-    addClientId(clientId: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addClientId(clientId: string): void;
     addClientInfo(): void;
-    addClientSecret(clientSecret: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addClientSecret(clientSecret: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    addCodeChallengeParams(codeChallenge: string, codeChallengeMethod: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addCodeChallengeParams(codeChallenge: string, codeChallengeMethod: string): void;
-    addCodeVerifier(codeVerifier: string): void;
-    addCorrelationId(correlationId: string): void;
-    addDeviceCode(code: string): void;
-    addDomainHint(domainHint: string): void;
-    addExtraQueryParameters(eQParams: StringDict): void;
-    addGrantType(grantType: string): void;
-    addIdTokenHint(idTokenHint: string): void;
-    addLibraryInfo(libraryInfo: LibraryInfo): void;
-    addLoginHint(loginHint: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addCodeVerifier(codeVerifier: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addCorrelationId(correlationId: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addDeviceCode(code: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addDomainHint(domainHint: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addExtraQueryParameters(eQParams: StringDict): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addGrantType(grantType: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addIdTokenHint(idTokenHint: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addLibraryInfo(libraryInfo: LibraryInfo): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addLoginHint(loginHint: string): void;
     addLogoutHint(logoutHint: string): void;
     addNativeBroker(): void;
-    addNonce(nonce: string): void;
-    addOboAssertion(oboAssertion: string): void;
-    addPassword(password: string): void;
-    addPopToken(cnfString: string): void;
-    addPostLogoutRedirectUri(redirectUri: string): void;
-    addPrompt(prompt: string): void;
-    addRedirectUri(redirectUri: string): void;
-    addRefreshToken(refreshToken: string): void;
-    addRequestTokenUse(tokenUse: string): void;
-    addResponseMode(responseMode?: ResponseMode): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addNonce(nonce: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addOboAssertion(oboAssertion: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addPassword(password: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addPopToken(cnfString: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addPostLogoutRedirectUri(redirectUri: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addPrompt(prompt: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addRedirectUri(redirectUri: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addRefreshToken(refreshToken: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addRequestTokenUse(tokenUse: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addResponseMode(responseMode?: ResponseMode): void;
     addResponseTypeCode(): void;
     addResponseTypeForTokenAndIdToken(): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    addScopes(scopes: string[], addOidcScopes?: boolean, defaultScopes?: Array<string>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addScopes(scopes: string[], addOidcScopes?: boolean, defaultScopes?: Array<string>): void;
-    addServerTelemetry(serverTelemetryManager: ServerTelemetryManager): void;
-    addSid(sid: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addServerTelemetry(serverTelemetryManager: ServerTelemetryManager): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addSid(sid: string): void;
     addSshJwk(sshJwkString: string): void;
-    addState(state: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addState(state: string): void;
     addThrottling(): void;
-    addUsername(username: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addUsername(username: string): void;
     createQueryString(): string;
 }

+// Warning: (ae-missing-release-tag) "RequestStateObject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type RequestStateObject = {
     userRequestState: string;
     libraryState: LibraryStateObject;
 };

+// Warning: (ae-missing-release-tag) "RequestThumbprint" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type RequestThumbprint = {
     clientId: string;